-In Al-Anon, members do not give direction or advice to other members.
+In Al-Anon/Alateen, members do not give direction or advice to other members.
 Instead, they share their personal experiences and stories, and invite other members to “take what they like and leave the rest”—that is, to determine for themselves what lesson they could apply to their own lives.

 Newcomers to Al-Anon are often interested in learning from members whose personal situations most closely resemble theirs.
-After attending Al Anon meetings, they begin to understand how much they have in common with everyone affected by someone else’s drinking, regardless of the specific details of their personal situation.
+After attending Al-Anon meetings, they begin to understand how much they have in common with everyone affected by someone else’s drinking, regardless of the specific details of their personal situation.